-9. Purchase Items Made From Recycled Products
+19. Purchase Items Made From Recycled Products

 Consider buying items made from recycled products so that you can help the environment in making it clean and green.
 Most of the advertisers advertise this fact so that you know that you are actually providing a helping hand to reduce landfills.

-10. Clean Smarter
+20. Clean Smarter

 Take an old shopping bag with you while going out for shopping.
 An old shopping bag can replace hundreds of plastic bags that will end up in landfills.
 Use empty wine or beer bottles into lamps, oil and vinegar dispensers or send them to recycling centers as few of them may be recycled.

-13. Buy rechargeable batteries
+23. Buy rechargeable batteries

-14. Buy Items Packaged in Recycled Cartons
+24. Buy Items Packaged in Recycled Cartons

 Buy products that are packaged in recycled cartons and reuse those cartons.
 Similarly, old newspapers make great packaging material.
 This helps to promote recycling.

-15. Get Involved
+25. Get Involved

 …get involved.
 Visit pro-recycling sites and talk to others in your community about the benefits of reducing solid waste.
 Family, friends, neighbors, anyone.
-If you start to make a difference, maybe others will follow in your footsteps.
+If you start to make a difference, maybe others will follow your footsteps.